5 obvious fixes for the military’s weight problem

 5. All PT sessions should help you prepare for combat (not just build esprit de corps)

-It was basically a mantra in most physical training sessions that this writer attended that, “Unit PT builds esprit de corps and unit cohesion.
+It was basically a mantra in most physical training sessions this writer attended that “Unit PT builds esprit de corps and unit cohesion.
 It’s not designed to help you pass the PT test.”

-Now most of the PT sessions did build towards military performance and test success.
-But, shouldn’t all, or at least nearly all, physical training sessions train the soldier’s physical body?
-And leaders do have top-cover for this approach.
+Now, most of the PT sessions did build towards military performance and test success.
+However, shouldn’t all, or at least nearly all, physical training sessions focus on training the soldier’s physical body?
+And leaders do have top cover for this approach.

-Army Field Manual 7-22 only recommends a single PT event as being solely for esprit de corps instead of physical training, the unit formation run.
-In paragraph 10-34, the guide states that these runs, “should be performed no more than once per quarter due to the limited training effect offered for the entire unit.”
+Army Field Manual 7-22 only recommends a single PT event, specifically the unit formation run, as being solely for esprit de corps, rather than physical training.
+In paragraphs 10-34, the guide states that these runs, “should be performed no more than once per quarter due to the limited training effect offered for the entire unit.”
 Yeah.
 This former active duty soldier had to run those things weekly.